romulocintra/user-locale-client-hints/README.md

  - show the day of the week
  - show date

-> Note: The table and list are recommendations, they need to be validated and agreed by security teams and stakeholders, but from now on using them as a reference for the proposal.
+> Note: The table and list are recommendations, they need to be validated and agreed by security/privacy teams and other stakeholders, but from now on using them as a reference for the proposal.

 ### Client Hints